Tipser/slate/source/includes/_tipser-tools.md

 [![](tipser-tools-insert.png)](/images/tipser-tools-insert.png)

-You be asked to pick products from all the merchandise offered by Tipser and click `generate snippet` button.
+You will be asked to pick products from all the inventory offered by Tipser and click the `generate snippet` button.

 [![](tipser-tools-products.png)](/images/tipser-tools-products.png)